 Personal Branding During a Pandemic

-Communications Specialists for Insperity John Feldmann says looking for employment has changed in two ways for job seekers.
+Communications Specialist for Insperity, John Feldmann, says the job search process has changed in two major ways for job seekers:

-1. Competition is higher than normal as a result of candidates competing for positions at companies that haven’t been affected by the pandemic.
+Competition is higher than normal, as many candidates are applying for roles at companies that have not been heavily affected by the pandemic.

-Below we have summed up some of Feldman tips for job seekers on how they can better market themselves so that they can stand out to employers and hiring managers.
+Below is a summary of Feldmann’s tips on how job seekers can better market themselves and stand out to employers and hiring managers.

 1. Clean up your portfolio and social media pages.